BOARD OF DIRECTORS

 Melissa is co-author of the cookbook Tassajara Dinners and Desserts and is a personal chef.
 She also teaches cooking, sewing, and gardening classes at a Washoe County high school.
 She has over 10 years of experience as a chef and baker specializing in creating recipes with fresh and local ingredients.
 Melissa creates recipes and performs food preparation demonstrations with locally grown ingredients in workshops and at some mobile market days to increase our customers’ comfort level working with locally grown produce.

 Meagan earned a Bachelor’s Degree in Environmental Science from the University of Nevada, Reno.
 She is a former intern of Reno Food Systems and has experience in native plant cultivation and landscape restoration.
 She is a passionate advocate for social justice initiatives in our region.
-She currently manages the Mobile Farmer’s Market and works with local stakeholders on food access and advocacy.
+She currently manages the Mobile Farmer’s Market, the Nursery Program, and the Food Justice Program, working with local stakeholders on food access and advocacy.